Nicola-Carroll/CV/README.md

 ## Skills

 #### Problem solving

 As a Maths graduate, I have an aptitude for logical thinking and a curious mindset.
 I'm always excited to identify and address the root cause of the problem I'm working on.

-At Bulb, I lead a cash-preservation project on MAP Invoicing, which has saved Bulb £1mil and counting.
-The low data quality in the MAP invoices was in some part due to poor data passback between energy suppliers and MAPs.
-The process I developed claimed back money **after** Bulb have been overcharged.
-Alongside this I worked on addressing the root cause of these overcharges.
+At Bulb, I lead a cash-preservation project on Meter Invoicing, which has saved Bulb £1.3mil and counting.
+The low data quality in the meter invoices was in some part due to poor data passback between energy suppliers and third parties.
 I collated a large sample of meters with incorrect charges and anaylsed them to find patterns in which [dataflows](https://www.businessjuice.co.uk/energy-guides/data-flows/) were consistently missing or incorrect.
-After speaking with relevant third parties within the industry and collaborating with Bulb's dedicated Dataflow team, we developed a weekly operational task which would prevent meters from being charged incorrectly by MAPs in the first place.
+After speaking with relevant third parties within the industry and collaborating with Bulb's dedicated Dataflow team, I developed a weekly operational task which would prevent meters from being invoiced incorrectly in the first place.

 #### Communication

 I have strong written and verbal communication skills.
-Throughout university I volunteered as a Maths GCSE Tutor at an underprivileged school, and a Financial Inclusion worker for young homeless people.
+Throughout university I volunteered as a Maths GCSE Tutor at a local underprivileged school, and a Financial Inclusion worker for young homeless people.
 I also completed a paid summer internship in the Fundraising and Communication team of a local charity immediately after graduating.
 During my Data Cleansing (Faster Switching) role at Bulb, I was responsible for delivering clear, concise training resources to onboard Operational Assistants.

 #### Other skills

-- **Quick learner:** to be able to deliver quickly on my Data Cleansing, and MAP Invoicing projects at Bulb, I had to teach myself Python and SQL, and upskill in Excel
+- **Quick learner:** to be able to deliver quickly on the Data Cleansing and Meter Invoicing projects at Bulb, I had to teach myself Python and SQL, and upskill in Excel
 - **Self-starter:** a large amount of my work at Bulb was done independently, so it was important (especially during lockdown) to stay motivated and make realistic work plans each week
 - **Meeting deadlines:** Bulb, as a rapidly growing company, had a fast working environment, things would change frequently and our targets were demanding
 - **Attention to detail:** as a mathematician who chose to specialise in pure mathematics, dealing with the precise is in my nature